About the project

 Following the release of the final St Leonards Crows Nest 2036 Plan in August 2020, the concept plan has been reviewed to align with the priorities for RNSH and surrounds.

 Preliminary consultation with a broad range of community and project stakeholders has commenced.
 PDNSW is seeking feedback on the project design and proposed outcomes as part of the investigation phases.
 We are keen to hear your thoughts and invite you to participate in this early consultation to ensure the plan reflects the broad needs of the RNSH cohort including patients, staff, visitors and the surrounding community.
+Further community and stakeholder engagement will take place safely once the current COVID-19 related public health orders permit.

 Two online webinars were held on the 1st and 2nd of December 2020 which included a presentation of the concept plan and answered the community’s questions about the proposal.
 To view a recording of the webinars please visit the following links: